DataIntellectTech/TorQ-Crypto/docs/Crypto Configuration.md

 To add a new sym, edit `appconfig/symmap.csv` by adding the new sym and the identifires for each excahnge.
 If an exchange does not have the specific sym, leave it blank.
 Then edit `appconfig/symconfig.csv`, add the new sym and enable the sym on only the excahnges where it is available.

-    // Adding the ZEC-USDT sym for all exchanges but zb

     // Add line to appconfig/symmap.csv
     ZECUSDT,ZEC_USDT,zecusdt,ZEC-USDT,,ZECUSDT